tomeryeh/demo/arrow-hero/tutorial.md

 ## Prerequisites

-Before to dive into this tutorial, you **should** have a look at the other tutorials first, you know, to know how to initialize a connexion to Kuzzle, or all the things you need to do to make Kuzzle alive.
+Before diving into this tutorial, you **should** have a look at the other tutorials first, you know, to know how to initialize a connexion to Kuzzle, or all the things you need to do to make Kuzzle alive.

-To play with this demo can help to understand things.
+Playing with this demo helps you understand several things.

 ## What you will learn here